anishmss/bioinfo_intro_dlsu/chapters/basic_mol_bio/basic_molecular_bio.md

 Life is diverse, but there are common underlying principles.
 ```

-Luckily, it is not as unweildy, thanks to one necessary condition that defines living things: that they are made of cell(s).
-(Actually, *living* cells, which makes the definition self-referential, but let's not open that can of worms.)
+Luckily, it is not as unweildy, thanks to one defining feature of living things: that they are made of cell(s).
+(Actually, *living* cells, which makes the definition circular, but let's not open that can of worms.)
 Modern biology thus has become mostly the study of cells: how they function, how they malfunction, what their origin story is, and so on.

 The underlying processes that govern the functioning of all cells are largely the same.
 Indeed, some processes that happen inside your cells also happen in a bacterium.
 Of course, there are many differences among different kinds of cells, which has allowed for different flavors of biology to flourish.
 But let us first focus on the commonalities.